jacksund/simmate/tutorials/02_ Run_a_workflow.md

 ```
 3. View a list of all workflows available with `simmate workflows list-all`
 4. Interactively learn about all workflows with `simmate workflows explore`
-5. View the settings used for the `static-energy/mit` workflow with `simmate workflows show-config static-energy/mit`
+5. View the settings used for the `static-energy.vasp.mit` workflow with `simmate workflows show-config static-energy.vasp.mit`
 6. Copy and paste VASP POTCAR files to the folder `~/simmate/vasp/Potentials`.
 Be sure to unpack the `tar.gz` files.
 This folder will have the potentials that came with VASP -- and with their original folder+file names:
 ```
 # Located at /home/my_username (~)